-Let’s talk about TATTOO’S HEALING PROCESS.
+Let’s talk about TATTOO’s HEALING PROCESS.
 The entire healing process can take several months but the initial healing usually takes a couple of weeks.
 And it’s different for every person, size, and design of the tattoo.

 TATTOO HEALING STAGES FOR NEW TATTOO

-Day-1 (Inflammation, Oozing, and redness)
+Day 1 (Inflammation, Oozing, and redness)

 This is the first stage of tattoo healing.
 It may last from day 1 to day 6.
-In this stage, your body will be responding to injury and there also may present redness, oozing, small inflammation or swelling, and a burning sensation.
+In this stage, your body will be responding to injury and there also may be redness, oozing, small inflammation or swelling, and a burning sensation.
 You can also notice that a small amount of fluid or ink coming from your tattoo or the skin around the tattoo is very red and tender.
 Don’t worry, it’s normal for a new tattoo and it’s called “weeping”.
 This condition will last for a week and symptoms should improve significantly each day but if the redness and oozing don’t subside after a week then you should consult with your tattoo artist or physician who is an expert in this matter.